-A Dog Hot Spot is Due to a Bacterial Overgrowth, but why is the Question…
+Hot Spots on Dogs are Due to a Bacterial Overgrowth, but why is the Question…

-A dog hot spot is when the dogs own skin bacteria over populates a certain area.
-This suggest that the immune defences are down, and something is happening to deplete the bodies resources that would normally keep this in check.
-The most common reasons are food sensitivity, periodontal disease and underlying illness.
+A dog hot spot is when the dogs own skin bacteria overpopulates a certain area.
+This suggests that the immune defences are down, and something is happening to deplete the bodies resources that would normally keep this in check.
+The most common reasons are a food sensitivity, periodontal disease and underlying illness.

 1. Disinfect The Wound

 We recommend clipping the hair away from the wound all the way to the good skin.
-Wash the raw wound in an anti-septic, such as diluted iodine or hibiscrub (available in most pharmacies and is great at killing many of the skin bacteria’s as well as most viruses, yeast and some fungi).
-This can then be washed away with some green tea (a teabag in a cup of warm water is fine), as it is great for skin.
+Wash the raw wound in a natural antiseptic, such as colloidal silver (Sovereign Silver is a very popular brand, check out the reviews on Amazon).
+Or, you can use a little diluted iodine.
+This can then be washed away with some green tea (a teabag in a cup of warm water is fine), which too is great for skin.
 If the wound is constantly oozing then you may need to be constantly disinfecting it, as much as every 2-4 hours.

 2. Treat The Damaged Skin